Is Germany's spyware law a threat to press freedom? | DW | 28.10.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-The German branch of Reporter Without Borders is mounting legal challenges to a new law that the organization says endangers press freedom.
+The German branch of Reporters Without Borders is mounting legal challenges to a new law the organization says endangers press freedom.
 The law allows intelligence agencies much greater freedom to use spyware.

 Reporters Without Borders (RSF), the Whistleblower Network organization, and a number of investigative reporters announced on Thursday that they have filed a series of urgent motions in courts across Germany in an attempt to block intelligence agencies from using so-called "state trojan horses" — spyware that can read encrypted messaging services — against people not directly under suspicion.